LzLang/Zendro-Converter/Readme.md

 #### Logging (`log(msg)`)

-Logs errors and warnings in ´Log.txt´, recording timestamps.
+Logs errors and warnings in `Log.txt`, recording timestamps.

 ---

 ## Error Handling

-- Uses ´try-except´ blocks to catch file access errors (´OSError´), JSON parsing errors, and unexpected exceptions.
+- Uses `try-except` blocks to catch file access errors (`OSError`), JSON parsing errors, and unexpected exceptions.
-- Logs relevant information to ´Log.txt´ for debugging (including timestamp)
+- Logs relevant information to `Log.txt` for debugging (including timestamp)
-- Exits program in case of critical failures using ´sys.exit(1)´.
+- Exits program in case of critical failures using `sys.exit(1)`.

 ---

 ## Notes

 - Excludes models with unsopported types (e.g. enum).
-- Handles ´oneOf´ properties interactively, prompting user input.
+- Handles `oneOf` properties interactively, prompting user input.
 - Supports multiple storage backends with configurable options.

 ---

 ## Possible Improvements

-- Automatic handling of ´oneOf´ properties without user input. <br /> This can be implemented, for example, by using command line arguments to decide in advance whether the program should select automatically or whether user input should be required.
+- Automatic handling of `oneOf` properties without user input. <br /> This can be implemented, for example, by using command line arguments to decide in advance whether the program should select automatically or whether user input should be required.
 - Enhanced error reporting with detailed exception tracking.